December 16, 2010 | HR Compliance | Posted by Ascentis

 Yet there is another form of wage theft gets little attention in today’s employee-friendly regulatory environment.
 Employee wage theft has become rampant within the US.
 A quick search of headlines across Google yeilds almost two million results.
 A very common form of employee wage theft, called buddy punching, is just as illegal and unfortunate as the well-publicized employer wage theft.

 What’s interesting is the chasm between the recourse available to the respective victims.
 When an employer discovers wage theft, their recourse is to dismiss the employee without any real opportunity to recoup the lost wages.
 Rare is the case that the law becomes involved.
 However, when an employee claims wage theft, they can file for class action status and cost the employer double damages, fines and lawyer fees, the total cost of which can potentially run into the millions of dollars in high profile cases.

 And there may be a third form of wage theft that does more harm to the economy by removing money for reinvestment.
 As irresponsible as a wage-stealing employer or employee is, the settlements of large lawsuits have far greater consequences when money is siphoned out of local economies when legal fees are paid to out of state law firms and fines are collected into federal coffers.
 The result is an extension of unemployment because of lost opportunities to create jobs.

 Employers who victimize workers should be punished for their misdeeds.
 But the painting of the entire business community with broad strokes colored by a small percentage of toxic employers perpetuates a bad economic environment.

-Implementing an automated time and attendance system with biometric data collection can help economic recovery by eliminating wage theft in all its forms.
+Implementing an time and attendance software with biometric data collection can help economic recovery by eliminating wage theft in all its forms.
 It stores an accurate record of time punches from which employees can be fully and fairly paid and and shows clear documentation of compliance.
 Both of which employers can have on hand to greet plaintiff lawyers or investigators from the DOL when they come knocking on the door.